font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-gke-az-aws-portability.md

 - [Pac-Man application portability: deploy on AWS, GKE, and Azure, then move away from AWS](pacman-nodejs-app-federated-aws-gke-az-portability.md)

-## Scale Pac-Man to the AWS Kubernetes Cluster
+## Migrate Pac-Man from Azure to the AWS Kubernetes Cluster

-Once you've played Pac-Man to verify your application has been properly deployed and running on GKE and Azure, we'll scale the application to AWS so that we have Pac-Man running on all 3 Kubernetes clusters.
+Once you've played Pac-Man to verify your application has been properly deployed and running on GKE and Azure, we'll migrate the application from Azure to AWS so that we have Pac-Man running on the GKE and AWS Kubernetes clusters.

 ### Scale Pac-Man Resources

-Scaling the Pac-Man resources to AWS is as simple as scaling the `pacman` namespace.
+First, we need to scale the Pac-Man resources to AWS.
+It is as simple as scaling the `pacman` namespace.
 In order to do that, we need to modify the `pacman` `federatednamespaceplacement` resource to specify that we now want AWS as another cluster hosting the `pacman` namespace and all its contents.
 You can do this via the following patch command or manually:

 ```bash
 kubectl patch federatednamespaceplacement pacman -p \